 Like life insurance, there are many different types of annuities out there - deferred annuities, annuities with period certain, life annuities, fixed, variable, guaranteed, joint, "impaired life", and so on.
 Before you sign a contract like this, you need to fully understand what it is you are buying.
 Oftentimes, people are pressured into signing contracts like this (as noted above with our 70-year-old friend) and then discover later that they have signed a document that is contrary to their best interests.

-And some salesmen, on commissions ranging from 1 to 10% of the amount invested, will push customers to sign deals that are pretty odious.
+Some salesmen, on commissions ranging from 1 to 10% of the amount invested, will push customers to sign deals that are pretty odious.

 So, should you buy an Annuity?
 It depends, but my gut reaction is "No" and let me tell you why.